Nothing helps you recover from the frantic pace of the holidays better than a quiet getaway far from the bustle of the city.

 Try tubing at night, where music and neon lights make it even more exhilarating.
 If you prefer skiing, you can ski at Powder Ridge as well as:

-All these destinations offer respectable skiing and tubing as well as a spot to enjoy après winter activity beverages.
+All these destinations offer respectable skiing and snow tubing in CT as well as a spot to enjoy après winter activity beverages.
 Take your pick: hot chocolate, wine or cocktails, all fireside.

 Public and state park hiking trails take you through a magical winter wonderland of: